 Emissions control in Japan is performed on a voluntary basis, under the supervision of the Voluntary Control Council for Interference (VCCI).
 The VCCI was formed in December 1985 by four Japanese industry associations in response to a government request that electronics manufacturers participate in the control of electromagnetic interference.
-The Japanese Telecommunications Technology Council presented the Ministry of Post and Telecommunications with standards based on the internationally recognized CISPR 22 recommendations, and industry responded by organizing the VCCI.
+The Japanese Telecommunications Technology Council presented the Ministry of Post and Telecommunications with standards based on the internationally recognized CISPR 22 recommendations, and the industry responded by organizing the VCCI.

 The VCCI compliance program is voluntary in the sense that participation is not legally mandatory.
 It is widely supported by major Japanese companies, and the meeting of its criteria is evidenced by the application of the VCCI compliance label.
 The VCCI label is increasingly perceived as an indication of product quality.
 Though compliance is in theory voluntary, marketing pressures encourage it in practice.